payshares-legacy/payshares-viewer/README.md

 Open up http://localhost:8080 in your browser.

 ## License
-Stellar Viewer is open source and permissively licensed under the ISC license.
+Payshares Viewer is open source and permissively licensed under the ISC license.
 See the LICENSE file for more details.